 \section{Abstract}

-A generalised notion of geometric phase for pure states is proposed and its physical manifestations are shown.
-An appreciation of fact that the interference phenomenon also manifests in the average of an observable, allows us to define the argument of the matrix element of an observable as a generalised relative phase.
+A generalised notion of geometric phase for pure states is found and its physical manifestations are shown.
+An appreciation of the fact that the interference phenomenon manifests in the average of an observable, allows us to define the argument of the matrix element of an observable as a generalised relative phase.
 This identification naturally paves the way for defining an operator generalisation of the geometric phase following Pancharatnam.
-The notion of natural connection finds an appropriate operator generalisation, and the generalised geometric phase is indeed found to be the (an)holonomy of the generalised connection.
-It is shown that in scenarios wherein the usual geometric phase is not defined, the generalised geometric phase manifests as a global phase acquired by a quantum state in course of time evolution.
-The generalised geometric phase is found to contribute to the shift in the energy spectrum due perturbation, and to the forward scattering amplitude in a scattering problem.
+The notion of natural connection finds an appropriate operator generalisation, and the generalised geometric phase is found to be the (an)holonomy of the generalised connection.
+Like the usual geometric phase, it is shown that the generalised geometric phase also manifests as a global phase acquired by a quantum state in course of time evolution.
+This phase is found to contribute to the shift in the energy spectrum due to perturbation, and to the forward scattering amplitude in the scattering problem.